 Cervical cancer is the leading cancer killer of women in developing countries.
 Every year, over 270,000 women worldwide die from this serious disease and yet it is highly preventable.
 ACCF believes that no matter where a woman lives, every woman should have the chance to protect herself from cervical cancer.
 We are determined to help eliminate cervical cancer in Australia and in in our neighbouring countries such as Nepal, Bhutan, Kiribati, The Solomon Islands, Vanuatu and Vietnam through the facilitation of vaccination programs for girls as well as screening and treatment programs for women.

 We know that if caught early, cervical cancer is highly treatable and avoidable.
 In order to make that a reality, we have extended our vision to our neighbours in these countries to help save lives and reduce unnecessary trauma to families.

 By vaccinating a girl it reduces her risk from dying from cervical cancer by up to 80%.
 By screening a woman in a developing country even just once, it reduces her risk from dying from this disease by up to 40%.

-Here are the countries we currently work in and this is what we are doing in each of them to eliminate this horrific and highly preventable disease.
+Here are the countries outside of Australia we currently work in and this is what we are doing in each of them to eliminate this horrific and highly preventable disease.
 Click to enlarge the image.

 This idyllic Pacific Island is also affected by high rates of cervical cancer.
 ACCF is working with Australians Helping Abroad and the Frazer Family Foundation in order to facilitate the vaccination of 3000 girls a year as well as trialling the use of Qaigen HPV Testing for 5000 women each year.